chrislduan/Claude-Weather-Report/README.md

 This code requires API keys to use Claude API.
 You can get free keys from the following:
 * Claude: https://console.anthropic.com/

-In .env file add both your Claude API Key
+In .env file add your Claude API Key
 ```python
 ANTHROPIC_API_KEY="Your Claude Anthropic API Key here"
 ```